 Likewise, South Carolina’s workers’ compensation laws do not punish employees for their pre-existing conditions.
 The law expressly provides that an injured worker may recover benefits if the pre-existing condition was aggravated by a work-injury.

 While insurance adjusters and others may want you to believe they can treat you unfairly or pay pennies on the dollar because of your prior health conditions, I am here to tell you that our personal injury and workers' comp laws say otherwise.
-I have helped many people across South Carolina with life-changing injury cases, and would be honored to serve you as well.
-To learn more, simply call my office, request free copies of my books, and receive a free consultation.
+We offer free consultations and would be happy to answer your questions.
+Contact us online today or call us at 803-790-2800.
+Our offices are conveniently located in Columbia and Myrtle Beach, and we have been proudly servicing clients throughout the surrounding areas.
+Contact us online today or call us at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC).